nyp-sit/sdaai/README.md

-# sdaai
-Specialist Diploma for Applied AI
+# Specialist Diploma for Applied AI